Long-term effects of OTC pain pills

-I suffer from all kinds of body pain on a daily basis and have been taking 3-4 naproxen sodium pills (aleve) a day for about 2 years now.
+I suffer from all kinds of body pain on a daily basis and have been taking three to four naproxen sodium pills (Aleve) a day for about two years now.
 Is this safe?
-Are there any long term effects?
+Are there any long-term effects?
 I have searched the internet and your site and have not found information on prolonged use of these drugs.
 Thanks for your help.

 - Drinking alcohol

 - Taking other pain relievers or cold medications

 - Taking prescription blood thinner medications

 - Being elderly (GI bleeding events that are fatal and happen without warning occur in those with advanced age)

 Kidney problems, including kidney failure and renal toxicity are also possible.
 The following factors may increase risk for renal problems while taking naproxen sodium:

 - Taking diuretics or angiotensin-converting enzyme (ACE) inhibitors

 - Impaired liver functioning

 In addition, NSAIDs may lead to an increased risk of serious cardiovascular events, including heart attack, stroke, and heart failure.
 This risk can occur within a few weeks of taking them, but tend to increase with duration of use and in larger doses.
 Folks with pre-existing cardiovascular disease (CVD) and those at risk of developing CVD are more likely to experience these harmful side effects.
 However, research indicates that NSAIDs can increase the risk of heart attack or stroke in patients with or without CVD or risk factors for heart disease.
 It's also crucial to note that these events can be fatal and happen without warning.
 Something else to keep in mind is that it’s not advised to consume other substances such as alcohol or aspirin alongside this medication as these may decrease the effectiveness of naproxen sodium or cause harmful side effects.